Admissions6 min readMarch 7, 2026

 The MIT Interview

 MIT's Educational Counselors (ECs) conduct informational interviews, not evaluative ones—at least officially.
 In practice, EC reports can influence borderline decisions.
 The interview is low-stakes but worth taking seriously.
+For general strategies, see our college interview tips.

 Focus on genuine curiosity.
 Talk about what you're working on, what you want to learn, what problems you want to solve.
 MIT ECs are typically alumni who care about the school's culture and want to have a real conversation.